-Install the axle with assembled differential to the chassis in this order, put three shims on the axle, slide into the rear pod as shown, install one more shim on the opposite side, then the left side hub.
-There should be a very small amount of play between the bearing and left hub.
-Otherwise a pre-loading condition will occur, wearing the bearings out prematurely.
+Install the axle with assembled differential to the chassis in this order, put two shims on the axle, slide into the rear pod as shown, install tw0 more shims on the opposite side, then the left side hub.
+There should be a very small amount of play between the bearing and left hub, causing the bearings to wear out quickly.